Interoperability Overview (C# Programming Guide)

 The topic describes methods to enable interoperability between C# managed code and unmanaged code.

-Platform invoke is a service that enables managed code to call unmanaged functions that are implemented in dynamic link libraries (DLLs), such as those in the Microsoft Win32 API.
+Platform invoke is a service that enables managed code to call unmanaged functions that are implemented in dynamic link libraries (DLLs), such as those in the Microsoft Windows API.
 It locates and invokes an exported function and marshals its arguments (integers, strings, arrays, structures, and so on) across the interoperation boundary as needed.

-You can use C++ interop, also known as It Just Works (IJW), to wrap a native C++ class so that it can be consumed by code that is authored in C# or another .NET Framework language.
+You can use C++ interop, also known as It Just Works (IJW), to wrap a native C++ class so that it can be consumed by code that is authored in C# or another .NET language.
 To do this, you write C++ code to wrap a native DLL or COM component.
-Unlike other .NET Framework languages, Visual C++ has interoperability support that enables managed and unmanaged code to be located in the same application and even in the same file.
+Unlike other .NET languages, Visual C++ has interoperability support that enables managed and unmanaged code to be located in the same application and even in the same file.
 You then build the C++ code by using the /clr compiler switch to produce a managed assembly.
 Finally, you add a reference to the assembly in your C# project and use the wrapped objects just as you would use other managed classes.

 Exposing COM Components to C#

 You can consume a COM component from a C# project.
 The general steps are as follows:

 Locate a COM component to use and register it.
 Use regsvr32.exe to register or un–register a COM DLL.

 Add to the project a reference to the COM component or type library.

 When you add the reference, Visual Studio uses the Tlbimp.exe (Type Library Importer), which takes a type library as input, to output a .NET interop assembly.
 The assembly, also named a runtime callable wrapper (RCW), contains managed classes and interfaces that wrap the COM classes and interfaces that are in the type library.
 Visual Studio adds to the project a reference to the generated assembly.